If you are involved in an accident, you might wonder what the first thing to do is. Should you pull over or call 911?

 The prosecutor must provide evidence of these events to prove this charge.
 They need sufficient proof to convict someone of this offence.

-If you are charged with failure to stop or remain at the scene of an accident, you need a defence lawyer in Winnipeg.
+If you are charged with failure to stop or remain at the scene of an accident, you need a driving offence lawyer in Winnipeg.
 At Brodsky Amy & Gould, we can help you find reasonable defences for your incident and build a strong case—for example, you may have been unaware that an accident occurred.
 Give us a call today to work with one of our expert attorneys.